ska-sa/katcbfsim/doc/about.rst

 - The point sources.
 Each is given by a string that can be parsed by :class:`katpoint.Target`, and should include a flux model.
 The source is ignored for frequencies outside the support of the flux model.
 If no flux model is given, 1 Jy is assumed at all frequencies.
+If no sources are given, a point source is simulated at the initial phase centre.

 - The sync time, as a UNIX timestamp.
 This is the start time of the first dump, and also the time reported as the `sync_time` in the SPEAD metadata.